BoothGroup/Vayesta/docs/source/tutorials/tutorials/molecules.rst

 .. _molecules:

-Using EWF for simulation of Molecules
+Using EWF for Molecular simulations
 =======================================

 This tutorial introduces the use of the `ref:EWF` method to perform electronic structure of molecular simulations in Vayesta_.
 Firstly, Vayesta_ utilizes